zaofer/repo1/DUP_linux_readme.txt

   the update is successful but the following error message may be
   displayed:

-  "… mount: block device /dev/secmasupd-SECUPD is write-protected …
-   /bin/cp: cannot create regular file …"
+  "â€¦ mount: block device /dev/secmasupd-SECUPD is write-protected â€¦ /bin/cp: cannot create regular file â€¦"

 * When you try to execute DUPs on a 64-bit RHEL operating system, it fails to execute since DUP is a 32-bit application.
 To work around